Patrick J. Hurley: China

 When Hurley returned to Chongqing, Chiang was furious with the declaration that Hurley had signed without even informing Chiang.
 Soong told Hurley he had been "sold a bill of goods by the Communists" and Chiang would never agree to the declaration.
 Chiang then accepted the declaration if he was given complete power of command over the Red Army, a demand that Mao rejected.
-When Hurley tried to persuade Mao in a letter to accept the declaration with Chiang's proviso, under the grounds the Communists would "get a foot in the door," Mao replied in his letter, "A foot in the door means nothing if the hands are tied behind the back."
+When Hurley tried to persuade Mao in a letter to accept the declaration with Chiang's proviso, under the grounds the Communists would "get a foot in the door," Mao replied in a letter that "A foot in the door means nothing if the hands are tied behind the back."
 Mao called Chiang a "turtle's egg" (an extremely insulting term in China) and threatened to publish the declaration that Mao and Hurley had signed.
-The publication of the Mao-Hurley declaration would have been extremely embarrassing for Hurley, who signed the declaration making commitments on behalf of Chiang without even informing him of what he was doing and would have raised questions in the press about Hurley's basic competence as a diplomat.
+The publication of the Mao-Hurley declaration would have been extremely embarrassing for Hurley, who signed the declaration making commitments on behalf of Chiang without even informing Chiang of what he was doing and would have raised questions in the press about Hurley's basic competence as a diplomat.
 When Barrett translated Mao's threat, Hurley looked confused and stunned before shouting at the top of his lungs over and over again, "he tricked me!"
 When he calmed down, Hurley then repeated an old Oklahoma folk saying: "Why do the leaves turn red in the fall?
 Because they were so green in the spring."

-After Hurley had implored Mao in a letter not to publish the declaration, he held back for the moment.
+After Hurley had implored Mao in a letter not to publish the declaration, Mao held back for the moment.
 Hurley blamed the failure of his mission on Soong and accused him of turning Chiang against Hurley.

 In early November 1944, upon the resignation of Ambassador Clarence E. Gauss, Hurley was officially offered the ambassadorship to China but initially declined "with a statement that the duties he had been called upon to perform in China had been the most disagreeable that he had ever performed--and further, he felt that his support of Chiang Kai-shek and the National Government of China had increased the opposition directed toward himself by the un-American elements in the State Department."
 Upon receiving a telegram from Roosevelt on November 17, urging him to take the job because of the critical nature of the situation, he reluctantly accepted.
 Hurley's appointment was greeted with dismay by the professional diplomats at the embassy in Chongqing, who complained that Hurley knew nothing of China and was out of his depth.